Subject is the

 KINDS OF VERB

-Action verbs are words that express action (give, eat, walk, etc.) or possession (have, own, etc.).
+verbs are words that express action (give, eat, walk, etc.) or possession

 Example: